 I have been to kaiten or “revolving sushi bars” before, but since this was my first time to Kula (they now go by “Kura,” wtf), I enlisted the “baby duck” aka Lilee to come along to get the feedback from somebody who is super chill about their food, and she had been here before.

 Irvine on the Outside, Japanese on the Inside

 Irvine has a way of homogenizing everything, so it was a surprise to see that when you walk in that it looks and sounds like (yea, “sounds like”) you are in Japan.
 It is as if they cut out the interior out of one of their Japanese stores, and was like you know what “f***k it, let’s just go with what works for Japan, and we’ll just drop our steez into Irvine.”
-Well, you know what, I am glad they did that, and I applaud them for doing that because it is all too common to see several other major Japanese chains who thought they needed to “Americanize” the experience.
-This adaptation happens to the point that if I were to mention who they were, you probably would not even have realized that they were from Japan because it feels as Japanese as Scarlett Johansson (her soul is so Motoko Kusanagi).
-As for Kula, they come off straight out Japanese.
+Well, you know what, I am glad they did that, and I applaud them for doing that because it is all too common to see several other major Japanese chains who thought they needed to “Americanize” the experience which happens to the point that if I were to mention who they were, you probably would not even have realized that they were from Japan.
+The totally Americanized businesses feels as Japanese as Scarlett Johansson (her soul is so Motoko Kusanagi), but as for Kula, they come off straight out Japanese.

 California, Texas, and You Know, Georgia

 Kula (Kura Corporation) has over 400 locations mainly in Japan, but in the U.S. of A, they have 14 restaurants which are primarily in California.
 Kula is not a straight out West Coast operation because they have locations in Texas and they are opening up, in you know, Doraville, GA!?
 Wuh?
 How did that happen?
 I think it was that exec. again who had somebody say as a suggestion “how about Georgia?”, and he was like “hey, why not, das coo.”